robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 The :option:`--removekeywords` option removes keywords and their messages altogether.
 It has the following modes of operation, and it can be used multiple times to enable multiple modes.
-Keywords that contain warnings_ are not removed except when using the `ALL` mode.
+Keywords that contain `errors or warnings`__ are not removed except when using the `ALL` mode.

 `ALL`
    Remove data from all keywords unconditionally.